jameschapman19/proxtorch/joss/paper.md

 # Summary

-Optimization is a cornerstone in many domains, and its intuitive idea can be likened to navigating a landscape of valleys and mountains.
-Classic gradient descent is reminiscent of a ball smoothly rolling down a hill.
-But when landscapes have peculiar terrains like sharp cliffs or plateaus, proximal gradient descent comes into play, blending the simplicity of gradient descent with a "magnetic pull" from these unique terrains, the non-smooth component.

-PyTorch, with its GPU acceleration, has emerged as the de facto standard for gradient descent tasks amongst researchers.
-Yet, merging the capabilities of proximal gradient descent into PyTorch is non-trivial.
-Enter `ProxTorch`: a library integrating the might of proximal gradient descent within the optimized framework of PyTorch.
+Imagine embarking on a road trip.
+Some parts of your journey are smooth, freshly-paved highways, while others are rough, potholed streets.
+Gradient descent techniques are like driving at a constant speed, which works well on the highways but poses risks on the rough terrains.
+Proximal gradient descent, in contrast, is akin to an adaptive cruise control system in your car.
+It lets you speed on the highways and carefully maneuver through the challenging parts, ensuring you reach your destination effectively.

+In the realm of computational optimization, this translates to navigating a landscape with both smooth and non-smooth terrains.
+PyTorch [@paszke2019pytorch], a leading deep learning framework, excels in the 'highway' scenarios but is less equipped for the 'potholed streets'.
+Enter `ProxTorch`: a library crafted to seamlessly blend the power of proximal gradient descent with the prowess of PyTorch, ensuring an optimized journey through the diverse landscapes of optimization problems.

 # Statement of Need

-As machine learning and data science evolve, the challenges in optimization diversify.
-While PyTorch offers advanced modeling capabilities, it's less equipped for problems where the optimization landscape incorporates complex features or constraints.
+The challenges in optimization continue to evolve as the machine learning and data science landscape broadens.
+PyTorch is versatile, offering state-of-the-art modeling capabilities.
+Yet, its conventional mechanisms sometimes fall short in landscapes replete with non-smooth complexities.

-`ProxTorch` ushers in regularization-style proximal operators, which can be perceived as "soft constraints", alongside constraint-style operators that enforce stricter requirements.
-Such dual capabilities are invaluable for tasks demanding specific features in solutions, like sparsity or bounded values.
+`ProxTorch` introduces regularization-style proximal operators, which act like "soft constraints", along with constraint-style operators for stricter requirements.
+This versatility becomes pivotal for tasks that need specific features in their solutions, such as sparsity or bounded values.

-Researchers venturing into fields like compressed sensing, image reconstruction, and sparse modeling will find `ProxTorch` indispensable.
-It synergizes with PyTorch, enabling users to harness the combined strengths of proximal gradient descent and GPU-powered computations.
+For researchers navigating the terrains of compressed sensing, image reconstruction, and sparse modeling, `ProxTorch` offers a smoother ride.
+It harmoniously combines proximal gradient descent's nuanced adaptability with PyTorch's GPU-accelerated computational strengths.

-# Non-mathematical Intuition

-Imagine an optimization problem as a landscape filled with hills, valleys, cliffs, and plateaus.
-The goal is to find the lowest point.
-Gradient descent is like a ball rolling down, always seeking the easiest path downhill.
-Proximal gradient descent introduces a unique twist.
-In areas with sharp cliffs or plateaus (our non-smooth components), it's as if the ball has a magnet pulling it towards specific points of interest, ensuring it doesn't just get stuck or go astray.

-[//]: # (# Mathematics)

-[//]: # ()
-[//]: # (Diving into the formalities, the optimization goal is to minimize a function which is a composite of a smooth component $ f $ and a non-smooth component $ g $:)

-[//]: # ()
-[//]: # ($ \min_{x} \{ f&#40;x&#41; + g&#40;x&#41; \} $)

-[//]: # ()
-[//]: # (The proximal gradient descent refines solutions through:)

-[//]: # ()
-[//]: # (1.
-Gradient descent for the smooth part, and)

-[//]: # (2.
-A proximal step for the non-smooth part.)

-[//]: # ()
-[//]: # (Mathematically, the iteration process is captured as:)

-[//]: # ()
-[//]: # ($ x^{&#40;k+1&#41;} = \text{prox}_{\alpha g}&#40;x^{&#40;k&#41;} - \alpha \nabla f&#40;x^{&#40;k&#41;}&#41;&#41; $)

-[//]: # ()
-[//]: # (Where $ \alpha $ represents a step size, and $ \text{prox}_{\alpha g} $ signifies the proximal operator of function $ g $ scaled by $ \alpha $. `ProxTorch` seamlessly evaluates and integrates such proximal operators within PyTorch's ecosystem.)
+Inspiration for `ProxTorch` stems from PyProximal [@pyproximal], a Python library rich in proximal operators and algorithms.
+However, PyProximal doesn't gel with PyTorch's GPU capabilities.
+Overcoming this, `ProxTorch` provides linear operators that sync flawlessly with PyTorch tensors and devices, while also leveraging PyTorch’s automatic differentiation to efficiently compute gradients.

 # Documentation

-`ProxTorch`'s documentation is available at [https://proxtorch.readthedocs.io/en/latest/](https://proxtorch.readthedocs.io/en/latest/).
+Journey deeper into `ProxTorch` with our comprehensive documentation at [https://proxtorch.readthedocs.io/en/latest/](https://arxiv.org/abs/1912.01703).

 # Acknowledgements

-JC is supported by the EPSRC-funded UCL Centre for Doctoral Training in Intelligent, Integrated Imaging in Healthcare ( i4health) (EP/S021930/1) and the Department of Health’s NIHR-funded Biomedical Research Centre at University College London Hospitals.
+JC is grateful for the support from the EPSRC-funded UCL Centre for Doctoral Training in Intelligent, Integrated Imaging in Healthcare ( i4health) (EP/S021930/1) and the Department of Health’s NIHR-funded Biomedical Research Centre at University College London Hospitals.

 # References